hellokenlee/SublimeUnrealShader/README.md

 # Unreal Shader

+Unreal Engine 4 shader editing, syntax hightlighting and more

 - Syntax highlighting for `*.ush` and `*.usf` files
 - Goto definition support for function
 - Goto include file support for include macro